jpmvbastos/AppliedEconometrics/README.md

 ## [Term Project](https://github.com/jpmvbastos/AppliedEconometrics3/tree/main/TermProject)

-A working paper where I use Fixed Effects and Maximum Likelihood Estimators to investigate whether corruption is more harmful to female-led businesses.
+A rought draft where I use Fixed Effects and Maximum Likelihood Estimators to investigate whether corruption is more harmful to female-led businesses.

 Using firm-level data from the World Bank Enterprise Surveys with around 130,000 observations in 133 countries, I ask whether female businesses are more likely to pay bribes and whether they report corruption as a bigger obstacle than their male counterparts.